maryi/CSCW-Project/Personal activity log/Eli.md

 October 4th: wrote down a possible project idea about crowd sourcing gameplay in the google document.

 October 7th: met with the group again for 45 minutes before class where we decided that our project would be an app for recommending collaborative tools for a project.

+October 9th: spent an hour working on the balsamiq mockup for our app